 Fastbraces can move teeth in as few as 100 days and up to 12 months for the more complicated cases.
 They work by taking the traditional methods of teeth moving and combining them into one action, which speeds up the process of giving you straighter teeth rapidly.

 Traditional braces begin treatment by moving the root of the tooth (inside your gums) first, then moving the crown of the tooth (the outside part) last.
 So your teeth move to where they are supposed to be first, then the tooth is straightened or moved so it no longer is angled inward or outward.

 Fastbraces change this by moving the root and the crown at the same time.
 They do this by using special brackets and archwires that reposition both at the same time.
 The result is the same great smile but in half the time!

-The brackets in this system are triangular instead of square like traditional braces.
+This system uses triangular braces instead of square-like traditional braces.
 The flat archwire, instead of the traditional round or square wire, applies proper pressure to the triangular brackets to move the root of the tooth much faster and more efficiently.

 The braces come in metal brackets or clear brackets, so you can straighten your teeth with less visibility than traditional metal braces.
 Our clear brackets are closer to your natural tooth color, so they are virtually invisible.
 If you’re unsure about having the “mouthful of metal” look, clear brackets are a great alternative!

 We know that Fastbraces work fast, but are there other advantages to Fastbraces?
 Yes!
 Because these braces work faster, you may not spend as much for them as you would for traditional braces, because you will have a shorter treatment time.
 The average Fast Braces cost is $2,800-$4,500, whereas traditional braces can go much higher, up to $7,000 or more!